We had our baby!!! — Three weeks ago…

 Well we all know that having a baby doesn’t work like that.
 They come when they are ready, when GOD is ready, not when you decide it’s time.

 I strolled casually into the bedroom where my husband laid waiting for me.
 “I’m gonna head to the doctor’s..”
 I said.
 He perked up and insisted that he wanted to come.
 I convinced him into staying home much against his wishes, because our kiddos were sound asleep and if it was a false alarm I didn’t want everyone to be rushing around trying to accommodate for nothing.

 On my way to the hospital I called my mom to vent (as I often do when I have even the slightest inconvenience).
 I told her about how I just wasn’t in the right frame of mind and I wanted to get some rest.
 She offered to come with me so I scooped her up on my way.
 It was a nice arrangement because if it was indeed amniotic fluid, she could run to our house to stay with the kids so TJ could join me at the hospital.

 The nurse ran the test and low and behold, a faint line popped up.
 Just like a pregnancy test, whether the line is faint or not, it was positive!

 It was time to be admitted.
 My face in the photo below says it all.
-It’s from my YouTube video which can be viewed here.

 I started to feel a little anxious but I deep-breathed the fear away and quickly accepted that it was “time”.
 I spent the next hour emotionally preparing myself for labor and praying to the good Lord above!